Configuring SPAN

 • Sharing of the same source port or interface across sessions is not supported.

-• A maximum of 10 monitor sessions is supported.
+• A maximum of 10 monitor sessions are supported at a time.

 • Monitor stats are not displayed for SPAN to CPU.